-Today In Hip-Hop: Ice Cube Releases ‘AmeriKKKa’s Most Wanted’
+Today in Hip-Hop: Ice Cube Drops ‘AmeriKKKa’s Most Wanted’ Album

 Out came AmeriKKKa's Most Wanted, Ice Cube solo debut album.
 The album was a huge hit, both critically and commercially.
 AmeriKKKa's Most Wanted was an eye level view of what really happens in the inner city that boasted both raw emotions and frightening details.
 Just listen to "Endangered Species (Tales from the Darkside)."
 The Bomb Squad production was amazing on AmeriKKKa's Most Wanted, which only boast features from Public Enemy's Flavor Flav and Chuck D and Yo-Yo.
 What's astonishing about this album is that it charted without a single or video and not a lot of radioplay.
 AmeriKKKa's Most Wanted achieved gold status two weeks after its release, and was certified Platinum two months later, eventually selling over two million albums.